jlaso/translations-apibundle/README.md

 first schema:update to init database with SCM table:

     app/console doctrine:schema:update --force --env=dev

+now, fill the local database with the content of your translations/catalog.locale.yml files

+    app/console jlaso:translations:dump

-and next upload your messages to remote server
+and next upload your messages form local database to remote server

     app/console jlaso:translations:sync --upload-first=yes
     when you use the bundle first time is necessary the use the upload-first option in order to generate the remote db